DeNederlandscheBank/dnb-nlp/README.rst

 Offline installation
 --------------------

-We included all the required packages in the project, so you should be able to do a offline installation.
+We included all the required packages in the project, so you should be able to do an offline installation.

 Make sure you have at least Anaconda 5.3.1 installed.